Data Centers in Vale do Aço

 - Natural (4.1)

-Other hazards, such as earthquakes, are not material risks for this location.
-Sites in this region require specific engineering to manage seasonal flood risks effectively.
+Coastal flood and tsunami risks are not material for this inland location.
+Local facilities require specific engineering to manage seasonal river flood risks effectively.
+Other natural hazards such as earthquakes are considered negligible.